 You go to Europe to experience the culture and to see the sights.
 Well, get out your wallet because most attractions charge an admission fee.
 The fees are usually not outrageous, but they do add up.
 Many places offer student/youth discounts, so be sure to inquire about those.

-- Louvre Museum – Paris: $17
+- Louvre Museum (Paris): $18

-- Centre Pompidou Museum – Paris: $18
+- Centre Pompidou Museum (Paris): $18

 - Tower of London: $37

-- Van Gogh Museum – Amsterdam: $20
+- Van Gogh Museum (Amsterdam): $20

 - Walking Tours: Free (guides work on tips) or $15 for paid tours